Unity Catalog best practices

 Configure a Unity Catalog metastore

-External locations and storage credentials
+Configure external locations and storage credentials

 A storage credential encapsulates a long-term cloud credential that provides access to cloud storage.
 For example, in AWS you can configure an IAM role to access S3 buckets.

 External locations, by combining storage credentials and storage paths, provide strong control and auditability of storage access.
 To prevent users from bypassing the access control provided by Unity Catalog, you should ensure that you limit the number of users with direct access to any bucket that is being used as an external location.
 For the same reason, you should not mount storage accounts to DBFS if they are also being used as external locations.
-Databricks recommends that you migrate mounts on cloud storage locations to external locations in Unity Catalog using Data Explorer.
+Databricks recommends that you migrate mounts on cloud storage locations to external locations in Unity Catalog using Catalog Explorer.

 Organize your data